chris2k20/simple-docker-lander/README.md

 `links`: a `YAML` array of items each containing both a `name` (link value) and `href` (link target).

-`links[].group`: will group together links that have the same group name together under a sub-list.

 ## Docker Build

 Build and run the docker image.